By Ken Zurski

 The musical’s composer Andrew Lloyd Webber had previously attended a Deep Purple concert (without Gillan) and was unimpressed.
 Once Gillan was on board, however, Webber gave the band’s manager another call.
 “The moment I heard Ian’s primal scream was the moment I found my Jesus,” Webber would later remark in his 2018 memoir, Unmasked.

-Gillan recorded the album under the watchful ear of Webber and lyricist Tim Rice.
-His version of “Gethsemane” was a highlight for Webber who called it “extraordinary.”
+Gillan recorded the album under the watchful eye – and ear, in this case – of Webber and lyricist Tim Rice.
+Gillan’s version of “Gethsemane” was a highlight for Webber who called the singer’s vocals “extraordinary.”

-Gillan likely had no regrets.
+Gillan likely had no regrets about his decision.
 After a successful stint with the band including several radio singles like “Smoke on the Water” and “Woman from Tokyo,” Gillan left Deep Purple in 1973, later fronted Black Sabbath for spell and eventually returned to Deep Purple in the 90’s.

 By Ken Zurski